 No, [External] tagging is added to all University of Iowa email accounts to help signify email from unknown sources.

 Some University of Iowa services use cloud systems which are not physically located on campus.
-In some cases it may be appropriate for these systems to be exempted from the [External] tagging because they are a trusted source.
+In some cases it may be appropriate for these systems to be exempted from the [External] tagging or helped with setting up DMARC as a trusted site.
 Guidelines for this process:

 - Service is specific to the University of Iowa